 Proofpoint Inc. (PFPT)

-PFPT is security as a service provider, targeting large and mid-sized organizations to defend, archive, and organize their sensitive data.
+PFPT is a security as a service provider, targeting large and mid-sized organizations to defend, archive, and organize their sensitive data.
 It offers protection against threats, email security, cloud security, threat detection, and solutions to enable secure communication.

 This makes the stock quite attractive especially given its PS of 6 which is below its peers.
 Additionally, the need for IT and email security is only going to expand in the coming years, and PFPT is one of the leading firms in this category.
 Email security is one of the largest markets with an estimated billion users while remaining relatively untapped.
 However, this is also one of the biggest points of vulnerability.